FredTheDino/Hate/README.md

 ## TODO

 Next step:

-	Make it possible to load entire files of entities.
+- Make it possible to load entire files of entities.
-	Make it possible to save entire files of entities.
+- Make it possible to save entire files of entities.

-	Start work on the behaviours.
+- Start work on the behaviours.
-		I need to figure out how to store them in text.
+- I need to figure out how to store them in text.
-		How will chips work?
+- How will chips work?
-		Set up the linked lists.
+- Set up the linked lists.

-### Entities
+### Entities (Toughts this far Old)
-Thoughs this far: #OldNews
 All entities share these properties:
-		They all have a transform.
+- They all have a transform.
-		They all have a layer they're drawn on.
+- They all have a layer they're drawn on.
-		They all have a void pointer that can point to extra information.
+- They all have a void pointer that can point to extra information.

-		They all have a way to be updated.
+- They all have a way to be updated.
-		They all have a way to be drawn (Even if that means not being drawn).
+- They all have a way to be drawn (Even if that means not being drawn).

-		They all have a behaviour attached which can do nothing.
+- They all have a behaviour attached which can do nothing.

-	The update function can be replaced with anything that takes in a delta and the entitiy.
+- The update function can be replaced with anything that takes in a delta and the entitiy.

-	All entities can be seralized and saved as text in a text file.
+- All entities can be seralized and saved as text in a text file.
 And reproduced at run time.